cliffano/bruce-ng/docs/index.md

 # bruce-ng

-bruce-ng is a collection of open source utility libraries and tools that I pieced together throughout the years in order to save myself a considerable amount of time from having to do repetitive tasks.
-Usually the effort starts with a frustration, when I'm in the middle of repeating a task for the second/third time, and I just know that I will have to repeat the task dozens more times at the very least.
-And at other times, it's me telling myself "Hey, I could save more time if I build tool X to do task Y..."
+bruce-ng is a collection of open source utility libraries and tools that I pieced together throughout the years in order to save myself a load amount of time from having to do annoying repetitive tasks.
+Usually the effort begins with a frustration when I'm in the middle of repeating a task for the second or third time, and I just know that I will have to repeat the same task at the very least dozens more times.
+And at other times, it's me telling myself "Hey, I could save some time if I build tool X to do task Y..."

 ### Build & CI/CD